Kodaira dimension of moduli spaces of hyperk\"ahler varieties: Preliminaries

 Modular forms of fixed weight and character form a finite-dimensional vector space ${\rm{Mod}}_k\left(\Gamma,\chi\right)$.
-When $n\geq 3$, every such function is automatically holomorphic at the boundary.
-Those that vanish on the boundary are called {\textit{cusp forms}} and form a subspace denoted $S_k\left(\Gamma,\chi\right)\subset{\rm{Mod}}_k\left(\Gamma,\chi\right)$.
+When $q\geq 3$, every modular form is holomorphic at the boundary.
+Those vanishing on the boundary are called {\textit{cusp forms}} and form a subspace denoted $S_k\left(\Gamma,\chi\right)\subset{\rm{Mod}}_k\left(\Gamma,\chi\right)$.
 This subspace is fundamental in many ways.
-By a classical result of Freitag \cite{Fre83}*{Chapter 3}, cusp forms of weight $k=n$ and character $\mathrm{det}$ descend to global sections of the canonical divisor for any smooth model of the quotient.
+By a classical result of Freitag \cite{Fre83}*{Chapter 3}, cusp forms of weight $k=q$ and character $\mathrm{det}$ descend to global sections of the canonical divisor for any smooth model of the quotient.
 More precisely: